fabiospampinato/vscode-debug-launcher/README.md

 - **[StatusBar Debugger](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-statusbar-debugger)**: this other extension has built-in support for Debug Launcher and allows you to debug with a click.
 Also it gives you a debugger in the statusbar.

+## Contributing

+If you found a problem, or have a feature request, please open an [issue](https://github.com/fabiospampinato/vscode-debug-launcher/issues) about it.

+If you want to make a pull request you can debug the extension using [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher).

 ## License

 MIT © Fabio Spampinato